Rosenstrasse protest

-The Rosenstrasse protest is considered to be a significant event in German history as it is the only mass public demonstration by Germans in the Third Reich against the deportation of Jews.
-The protest on Rosenstraße ("Rose street") took place in Berlin during February and March 1943.
+The Rosenstrasse protest was the only mass public demonstration by Germans in the Third Reich against the deportation of Jews.
+The protest on Rosenstraße ("Roses street") took place in Berlin during February and March 1943.

 This demonstration was initiated and sustained by the non-Jewish wives and relatives of Jewish men and Mischlinge, (those of mixed Jewish and Aryan heritage).
 Their husbands had been targeted for deportation, based on the racial policy of Nazi Germany, and detained in the Jewish community house on Rosenstrasse.
-In describing the protests, German Foreign Minister Joschka Fischer statedwhen?, "There were demonstrations, public protests against random arrests, - first dozens, then hundreds, then thousands of women, who demanded in unison "Give us back our men!".
 The protests, which occurred over the course of seven days, continued until the men being held were released by the Gestapo.
 The protest by the women of the Rosenstrasse led to the release of approximately 1,800 Berlin Jews.